3liasP/msc-thesis/README.md

 	rm main.aux main.xmpdata main.blg main.bbl main.bcf

-Otherwise LaTeX might try to use the metadata from the failed compilation sequence, and not generate new auxiliary files where they are needed.
+Otherwise the LaTeΧ compiler might try to use the metadata from the failed compilation sequence, and not generate new auxiliary files where they are needed.
 You will not need to do this on Overleaf, as the service deletes the files for you.

 ## Bugs and improvements